openSUSE/packaging_rake_tasks/README.md

 ### check:license
 Checks if all non-trivial files have a license header.
-It is needed because there are countries where implicitely everything is private unless stated otherwise and also to help License Digger check licenses.
+It is needed because there are countries where implicitly everything is private unless stated otherwise and also to help License Digger check licenses.
 The check looks for a "copyright" notice or a prefix `Source:` if the file is copied from a different source.